ShaderFrog/glsl-parser/README.md

 */
 ```

 The error object includes the location of the error.
-It is not printed in the
-error message by default.

 ```ts
 console.log(error.location)
 /*